 - Faster transfer rate

-- Transmission suppression prevents LAN interfaces from being interrupted by a broadcast storm.
+- Broadcast suppression prevents local network interfaces from being interrupted by broadcast storm.

-- Broadcast storm occurs when broadcast or multicast packets flood the subnet, creating excessive traffic and impairing network performance.
+- Broadcast storm occurs when broadcast or multicast packets flood the subnet, creating excessive traffic and hurting network performance.

-- Enabling Broadcast suppression will help prevent ARP or DHCP broadcast messages from being transported to other access points with the same SSID.
+- Enabling Broadcast suppression will help prevent ARP or DHCP broadcast messages from being carried to other access points with the same SSID.

-- Errors in protocol stack implementation or network configuration can also cause a broadcast storm.
+- Mistakes in protocol-stack implementation or network configuration can also cause broadcast storm.